definename/nixshell_samples/README.md

 `sudo apt-get update` only updates the database of the packages (e.g, if you have XYX package version 1.3 installed, after apt-get update, the database will be aware that a newer version 1.4 is available)

-When you do an `sudo apt-get upgrade` after apt-get update, it upgrades (or updates, whichever term you prefer) the installed packages to the newer version.
+When you do an `sudo apt-get upgrade` after `apt-get update`, it upgrades (or updates, whichever term you prefer) the installed packages to the newer version.